amitopenwriteup/splunk-lab/tags.md

 **Expected result:** `Status` shows `Running`.

-### Step 5 — Watch for config errors
+## Step 5 — Check for config errors

 ```powershell
 Get-Content "C:\ProgramData\Splunk\OpenTelemetry Collector\logs\otelcol.log" -Tail 30
 ```

-A bad YAML indent here is the most common mistake — if the service fails to come back up, this log will show a parsing error pointing at the line number.
+A YAML indentation mistake is the most common failure here — the log will point at the offending line if the service won't come back up.

 ---

 ## Validate in the UI

-1. In Splunk Observability Cloud, go to **Infrastructure → Hosts**.
+1. Go to **Infrastructure → Hosts** in Splunk Observability Cloud and open your host.
-2. Click into your host (search by hostname, same as Exercise 3).
-3. Open the **Metadata** or **Properties** panel — you should see `team: web`, `role: otel-lab-vm`, and `deployment.environment: lab` listed as dimensions.
+2. Check the **Metadata**/**Properties** panel for `deployment.environment: staging` and `team: web`.
+3. Go to **APM** (if you completed the traces exercise) and confirm a service on this host now shows a **Related Content** link back to its Infrastructure host — this only appears when `deployment.environment` is set correctly.
-4. Go to any chart or the host list and use the filter bar to search `team:web` — your host should appear.
+4. Use the filter bar on any chart or host list and search `deployment.environment:staging` to confirm the host is discoverable.

-### Checkpoint questions
-- What's the difference between what `resourcedetection` sets automatically and what `resource` lets you override?
-- Why does `action: upsert` matter here instead of `insert`?
-(Hint: what would happen if `resourcedetection` already set a value for that same key?)

 ---